dotnet/machinelearning/docs/code/IDataViewImplementation.md

 result that if a pipeline was composed in some other fashion, there would be some error.

-The only thing you can really asume is that an `IDataView` behaves "sanely" according to the contracts of the `IDataView` interface, so that future TLC developers can form some reasonable expectations of how your code behaves, and also have a prayer of knowing how to maintain the code.
+The only thing you can really assume is that an `IDataView` behaves "sanely" according to the contracts of the `IDataView` interface, so that future TLC developers can form some reasonable expectations of how your code behaves, and also have a prayer of knowing how to maintain the code.
 It is hard enough to